MicrosoftDocs/architecture-center/docs/guide/sap/sap-whole-landscape-content.md

 **Application Gateway subnet**: Azure Application Gateway requires its own subnet.
 Use it to allow traffic from the Internet that SAP services, such as SAP Fiori, can use.
 An Azure Application Gateway requires at least a /29 size subnet.
 We recommend size /27 or larger.
 You can't use both versions of Application Gateway (v1 and v2) in the same subnet.
 For more information, see [subnet for Azure Application Gateway](/azure/application-gateway/configuration-infrastructure#virtual-network-and-dedicated-subnet).

 **Place perimeter subnets in a separate virtual network for increased security**: For increased security, you can put the SAP perimeter subnet and Application Gateway subnet in a separate virtual network within the SAP production subscription.
 The SAP perimeter spoke virtual network is peered with the Hub virtual network, and all network traffic to public networks flows through the perimeter virtual network.

+[![Diagram showing network flow between virtual network spokes through the Hub virtual network](media/sap-whole-landscape-secured-perimeter-peering.png)](media/sap-whole-landscape-secured-perimeter-peering.png#lightbox)

+*Download a [Visio file](https://arch-center.azureedge.net/sap-whole-landscape-secured.vsdx) of the full architecture.*

-It provides better incident response capabilities and fine-grained network access control.
+This network design provides better incident response capabilities and fine-grained network access control.
 However, it also increases the management complexity, network latency, and cost of the deployment.

-[![Diagram showing network flow between virtual network spokes through the Hub virtual network](media/sap-whole-landscape-secured-perimeter-peering.png)](media/sap-whole-landscape-secured-perimeter-peering.png#lightbox)

-*Download a [Visio file](https://arch-center.azureedge.net/sap-whole-landscape-secured.vsdx) of the architecture.*
+Let's discuss each point.

 *Better incident response*: The SAP perimeter spoke virtual network allows quick isolation of compromised services if a breach is detected.
 You can remove virtual network peering from the SAP perimeter spoke virtual network to the hub and immediately isolate the SAP perimeter workloads and SAP application virtual network applications from the internet.
 You don't want to rely on network security group (NSG) rules changes for incident response.
 Changing or removing an NSG rule only affects new connections and won't cut existing malicious connections.